JakubSzuber/Local-Monuments-Website/README.md

 ```

 ## Requirments
 Whatever method to run the application you will chose you need to have [Docker](https://www.docker.com/) installed you your computer.
 You can download docker on any OS [here](https://docs.docker.com/get-docker/).
+If you already have a Docker you will have to download only a images used by containers but this process should consume not more that 400 MB and is automatically performed before each container is launched.

 # Recommended method:
 ## Docker Compose